dbc60/blog/content/post/basic-web-design.rst

 tags: [design, web]
 ---

-Early in my quest to understand HTML, CSS, and how to make a site I wouldn't be embarrassed to call my own, I read an article on `Hacker News`_ titled `58 Bytes of CSS to look great nearly everywhere <58 bytes of css_>`_.
+Early in my latest attempt to use HTML and CSS to make a site I wouldn't be embarrassed to call my own, I read an article on `Hacker News`_ titled `58 Bytes of CSS to look great nearly everywhere <58 bytes of css_>`_.
 The article was inspiring as the author was advocating just these 5 lines of CSS for styling.
 <!--more-->

 Here they are: